Q&A: What Do I Need for Winter Hiking?

 There’s many variations on this question.
 E.g. Are trail runners ok?
 Are winter hiking boots necessary?
 Are my summer hiking boots enough?

 In my experience, you need a waterproof shoe for winter hiking.
-Wet feet quickly become cold feet, and it only takes one misstep end up knee-deep in snow when you’re winter hiking.
+Wet feet quickly become cold feet, and it only takes one misstep to end up knee-deep in snow when you’re winter hiking.
 Your shoes are covered in snow, then you keep hiking and your feet melt the snow, and boom – wet feet.
 Merino Wool socks will keep insulating even when wet, because Merino’s amazing like that, but wet feet are still a recipe for blisters, and if they become too wet, a risk for frostbite.

 The answer?
 Waterproof shoes.
 Personally, I always make those shoes boot height.
 My current winter hiking boots are the Revel IV High Polars from Keen, and they’re serving me super well.
 I prefer higher boots for the extra protection – no one wants snow down their boots.